AD-Archer/fintech-app/README.md

 │   ├── server.js            # Main server file
 │   ├── modules/             # Contains user and task related modules │   │   ├── validateTask.js  # User creation logic
-│   │   ├── SetRoutes.js     # API route setup
+    │   ├── SetRoutes.js     # API route setup
+    |--- .env
-│       └── ETC              # The rest of the modules we use will be placed here │
+    └── ETC              # The rest of the modules we use will be placed here

-├── .env                     # Environment variables
-├── package.json             # Project metadata and dependencies
-└── README.md                # Project documentation
+ # Project documentation
 ```

 ## Contributing